 A full RPL pathway may be undertaken without a Training Contract subject to a candidate meeting NAM Training’s eligibly criteria.
 Access to a relevant workplace operation and equipment may also be required.

-Recognised Prior Learning (RPL) strategies may include credit transfer, evaluation of work samples, oral questioning, observation, evaluation of resume and third party report/s.
+Recognition of Prior Learning (RPL) strategies may include credit transfer, evaluation of work samples, oral questioning, observation, evaluation of resume and third party report/s.

 Assessment only strategies may include credit transfer, work samples, written assessment, oral questioning, observation, and third party reports.